thusoy/salt-states/README.md

 9) **Keep it simple**.
 You don't need to enable customizing every possible property from the start.
 When you find it's necessary, then enable customizing it from pillar (or change the default).

+10) **Namespace your statements**.
+Always namespace each statement with the name of the state.
+Ie in `postgres/init.sls` every statement should start with `postgres-`, and in `postgres/client.sls` every statement should start with `postgres-client-`.